 At $4.00 per month, Craft isn’t wildly expensive.
 If you need a dedicated note-taking app and you like the simplicity of Craft, $4.00 is well worth it.

 Why You Should Use the Craft App

 Simplicity.
-Even with the potential for getting lost in your documents, Craft presents simple options for writing and styling notes.
-You’ve got enough versatility—images, html, document uploading—to take rich notes without having to learn a complex tool.
+Even with the potential of getting lost in your documents, Craft presents simple options for writing and styling notes.
+You’ve got enough versatility—images, HTML, document uploading—to take rich notes without having to learn a complex tool.

 The app on my Mac and through Chrome is pretty fast; both for page loading and the typing experience.
 If you’re an author or blogger or anyone who takes a lot of notes, Craft is a solid choice.
 The focus is on a comfortable writing experience with just enough features without overloading or making the tool dense.

 If you’re not into databases and wikis, Notion can be overwhelming.
 Hell, even if you are into databases and wikis, the Notion app has a lot going on.
 Notion specializes in making it (somewhat) easy to build a database of content associated with tags, dates, and more so you can quickly sort and search.
 The more information you have to manage, the more useful Notion gets.

 Fortunately, if you’re a writer and you want a powerful system to organize your notes and plotting documents, Notion is amazing.
 For anyone who wants the most simple experience, you can use Notion in the same way as Craft: sorting pages into folders.
 Because Notion is a pretty ‘raw’ tool, the look isn’t exactly exciting.

 At the highest level, Notion Workspaces define what kind of content you’ll store.
 Since Notion doesn’t have folders, everything lives as a page and can be nested within other pages.
 Aesthetically, Notion will not pop like some other apps for taking notes, but that’s entirely because it’s so customizable.